Genetic Links to High Uric Acid and Gout

 A really interesting study looked at the effects of giving uric acid to healthy people with normal uric acid levels.

 Giving people uric acid, of course, raised their uric acid levels.
-The test subjects were then given a fast-food-type meal containing 900 calories and 50 grams of fat.
+Researchers caused increased uric acid and then had the study participants eat a fast food meal containing 900 calories and 50 grams of fat.
 The researchers then tested their inflammatory markers at 2-hour intervals.
 They compared the markers with the same meal given a couple of days later – but with lowered uric acid levels.
 The results showed high uric acid, combined with the high-fat fast-food meal, causes a significant increase in the inflammatory cytokine IL-6.[ref]

 Low uric acid: What does it mean?